BasharDlaleh/Giphy/README.md

 2. run this in your terminal "cd /your_project_path/"

-3. run this in your terminal "composer install"  (use a proxy if you are in Syria)
+3. run this in your terminal "composer install"

 4. run this in your terminal "npm install"